augustt198/bwsi-report/index.md

 | **The PID controller uses this error value, as well as the previous error value, to compute a steering angle for the ackermann mechanism.** | diagram |
 | **The ackermann mechanism actuates a steering angle and turns the car closer to its desired value.** | diagram |

-For the sake of time, teams did not apply the integral to
+For the sake of time, teams did not apply the integral to their computation.
+Additionally, many found that calculating the error from a single perpendicular point distance from the LiDAR provided relatively similar results to a trigonometrically computed one.
+However, this "single-point" method would not always work perfectly, as there are two possible poses the car could be in at a given distance.

 # II. **Week 2:** Perception